Recognition of Prior Learning (RPL)

 For information about who may apply for credit go to TAFE NSW.

-My Skills Website provides information on study options and opportunities in VET.
-For information about how to get assessed for RPL and how to get overseas general qualifications assessed in Australia go to their Frequently Asked Questions.
+My Skills website provides information on study options and opportunities in VET.
+For information about how to get assessed for RPL and how to get overseas general qualifications assessed in Australia go to their Help page.

 Skills Recognition - How candidates can prepare